wasp-lang/wasp/web/docs/language/features.md

 ### Fields

 #### `executor: JobExecutor` (required)
-The executor can be either `Passthrough` or `PgBoss`. `Passthrough`is a zero-dependency executor used mainly for testing purposes. `PgBoss` is the recommended executor for low-volume, production use cases.
+The executor can be either `Passthrough` or `PgBoss`. `Passthrough` is a zero-dependency executor used mainly for testing purposes. `PgBoss` is the recommended executor for low-volume, production use cases, and requires your `app.db.system` to be `PostgreSQL`.

 ####  `perform: dict` (required)